 Read more fascinating insights from LogicMonitor’s Evolution of IT Research Report.

-Not all RIM is the same.
-CIOs and other IT leaders need to invest in a service provider or software that solves these challenges:
+Not all RIMs are the same.
+CIOs and other IT leaders need to invest in a service provider or software that troubleshoots and solves these challenges:

-Only 39 percent of IT decision-makers feel ‘confident’ their organization can maintain continuous availability uptime in a crisis, while 54 percent feel ‘somewhat confident,’ according to LogicMonitor’s report.
-These professionals should seek out a RIM solution that scales at the same rate their organization does.
+Only 39% of IT decision-makers feel ‘confident’ their organization can maintain continuous uptime in a crisis, while 54% feel ‘somewhat confident,’ according to LogicMonitor’s report.
+These professionals should seek an RIM solution that scales at the same rate as their organization.

 There are other growth solutions for IT leaders concerned about uptime in a crisis.
-Streamlining infrastructure by investing in storage solutions such as cloud services reduces the need for a lot of hardware, software, and other equipment.
+Streamlining infrastructure by investing in storage solutions such as cloud services reduces the need for hardware, software, and other equipment.
 With more IT virtualization, fewer problems will persist in a crisis, improving business continuity.

 Challenge 2: Security